CreamElDudJafar/RBG_Celebrations/README.md

 - Pret and Pret Discord.
 Tons of nice people, advice and are the reason I started this project.
 - Dannye- For his amazing work on Pret with the disassembly.
 Used his EXP Bar, and a lot of other features he created.
 Also gave a lot of insight and explained things at a slow pace.
 He created so many features I can’t keep track.
 But I will gladly add in any and all for you!!!
 Thank You for the help!
--Vortiene- For sprites, updates/code from PURERGB, Bag Space increase, and explanation on confusing parts of code.
+- Vortiene- For sprites, updates/code from PURERGB, Bag Space increase, and explanation on confusing parts of code.
 Thank You for feeling like your available 24/7.
--JoJoBear13- for his using his Trainer AI code along with Vortienes, and a lot of QOL features from Shin-PokeRed.
+- JoJoBear13- for his using his Trainer AI code along with Vortienes, and a lot of QOL features from Shin-PokeRed.
 The female sprite is based on his original girl character.
 We kept it.
--RainbowMetalPigeon- For the Port PC code, and again for the help and patience with building this game.
+- RainbowMetalPigeon- For the Port PC code, and again for the help and patience with building this game.
 TRY HIS EXTREME YELLOW.
 -CRZ-Shadows- and Yellow Legacy Team: A lot of QOL changes came from ideas or code used in there game.
 See their Github for all there amazing changes.
--JustRegularLuna/Mateo: A lot of sprites for Pokemon and Pokeball sprites used from her amazing game RED++.
+- JustRegularLuna/Mateo: A lot of sprites for Pokemon and Pokeball sprites used from her amazing game RED++.
--Dreams897
+- Dreams897
 - Engezertorung
 - Mauvesea
--JA2398
+- JA2398
--Alion
+- Alion
 - ELRT
 - SCORP MILLER
--TUXMAN
+- TUXMAN
--BEEFSTEW
+- BEEFSTEW
--EVERYONE WHO PLAYED THIS GAME AND AGAIN DISCORD!!
+- EVERYONE WHO PLAYED THIS GAME AND AGAIN DISCORD!!

 To set up the repository, see [**INSTALL.md**](INSTALL.md).